 Hackers for Hire

-Many of today’s online crimes are committed less by passion or devotion to a cause, and more by hackers-for-hire.
+Many of today?s cyberattack threats are committed less by passion or devotion to a cause, and more by hackers-for-hire.
 These trained cyber-guns can handle most illicit tasks from implementing malware to holding computers hostage with ransomware or setting up bugs to siphon off information from sensitive databases.